-This package includes Excel files that provide the live spreadsheets for all the various examples and case studies throughout the book.
+To further enhance a continuing focus on Excel and its Solver, www.mhhe.com/Hillier6e includes all the Excel files that provide the live spreadsheets for all the various examples and case studies throughout the book.
 In addition to further investigating the examples and case studies, these spreadsheets can be used by either the student or instructor as templates to formulate and solve similar problems.
-The package also includes dozens of Excel templates for solving various models in the book.
+This website also includes dozens of Excel templates for solving various models in the book as well as a Queueing Simulator for performing computer simulations of queueing systems (used in Chapter 12).